 Prior to attending law school, Brian was an Assistant Vice President with J. P. Morgan Chase Bank in Ft.
 Worth, Texas, where he was a commercial lender specializing in the middle-market client base.

-Brian served for ten years as outside legal counsel and as a Director for the Charlottesville Business Innovation Council, the leading technology-focused advocacy group in Central Virginia.
-He currently serves on the advisory board of the Salvation Army of Charlottesville and on the board of directors of the Albemarle County Police Foundation.
-He is also on board of the nonprofit Charlottesville Tom Sox, a summer league for collegiate players.
-He is an active adult leader with his son’s Boy Scout troop and has coached in both Little League and in the Pop Warner organization.
+Brian served for ten years as outside legal counsel and as a director for the Charlottesville Business Innovation Council, the leading technology-focused advocacy group in Central Virginia.
+He currently serves on the advisory board of the Salvation Army of Charlottesville and the board of directors of the Albemarle County Police Foundation.
+He is also on board of the nonprofit Charlottesville Tom Sox, a summer baseball league for collegiate players.

 Potential Effects on Virginia Contracts (Coronavirus and the Law) | March 16, 2020

 Lawyer case results depend upon a variety of factors unique to each case.
 Case results do not guarantee or predict a similar result in any future case undertaken by the lawyer.